Program

 Journalists who were born at the turn of the century are increasingly coming to the Ukrainian media.
 What can they bring to Ukrainian journalism, and how are they already changing the country's media landscape?
 What do they see as the journalism of the future, and what angers them the most about the “old school” journalism?

 The Russian invasion on February 24, 2022, sparked an unprecedented economic crisis for Ukrainian media.
 Over 235 media outlets have been forced to shut down, with advertising revenues plummeting and operational costs rising sharply.
 The media sector is further strained by constant shellings, the killing of journalists, staff shortages, widespread disinformation, and political pressure.
 Without sustained support, some newsrooms face the risk of closure.
 At the same time, Ukrainian media have shown extraordinary resilience, bolstered by a solid media landscape that has been forged over recent years.
 And to be able to continue working and providing essential information, they need to receive long term support.
-A new RSF report, based on a study of 42 independent media outlets, assesses the situation and makes recommendations for supporting the recovery of Ukraine's media through the creation of an International Reconstruction Fund for Ukrainian Media (IRFUM).
+A new RSF report, based on a study of 42 independent media outlets, assesses the situation and makes recommendations for supporting the recovery of Ukraine's media through the creation of the International Fund for the Reconstruction of the Ukrainian Media (IFRUM).

 Should anti-corruption investigations be conducted during a war?
 Or is it better to focus on investigating Russian war crimes and avoid addressing the “elephant in the room”?
 On one hand, highlighting corruption in Ukraine certainly undermines the country's position in the eyes of international partners.
 On the other hand, the sense of impunity has triggered not only a wave of corruption but also increased pressure on journalists working in this area.
 What challenges are journalists currently facing in the field of anti-corruption?
 Most importantly, what joint solutions and actions can be effective?

-• Cultural journalism is a long way to change civil society
+Cultural journalism is a long way to change civil society (in partnership with Insha Osvita and post impreza)

 Journalism, in particular cultural journalism, is one of the indicators and at the same time a tool for social change.
 Together with editors of cultural media, we will talk about the impact of cultural journalism on building civil society, explain why it is not about lifestyle and entertainment, and share how to develop cultural media during the war.